ananos/personal-webpage/content/authors/anastassios-nanos/_index.md

      date_start: '2018-08-31'
      date_end: ''
      description: |2-
          Nubificus Ltd is a software consultancy tackling complex virtualization problems.
-We explore lightweight virtualization solutions for edge, low power devices, aiming to bring Serverless and FaaS at the Edge.
+We explore lightweight virtualization solutions for edge, low-power devices, aiming to bring Serverless and FaaS at the Edge.
          At Nubificus:
          *    we enable hardware acceleration for Serverless Computing (https://vaccel.org)
-         *    we experiment with the systems software stack to reduce OS system overhead by enabling in-Kernel task isolation using virtualization techniques (in-kernel VMM)
+         *    we experiment with the systems software stack to reduce OS system overhead by enabling in-Kernel task isolation using virtualization techniques (in-kernel VMM, https://github.com/nubificus/hedge)
-         *    we explore container runtimes to facilitate efficient workload placement in the Cloud and at the Edge, focusing on interoperability.
+         *    we explore container runtimes to facilitate efficient workload placement in the Cloud and at the Edge, focusing on interoperability (https://github.com/nubificus/urunc).
-   - title: Systems Architect
+   - title: Systems Researcher
      company: Nubis PC
      company_url: 'https://nubis-pc.eu'
      company_logo: nubis.jpg
      location: Athens, GR
      date_start: '2020-03-20'
      date_end: ''
-     description:
+     description:  |2-
+         At Nubis, we redefine how applications are being packaged, deployed and executed in Cloud & Edge environments.

    - title: Software / Systems Engineer
      company: Mellanox Technologies LTD
      company_url: 'https://www.mellanox.com'